Farmer-to-Farmer Organizational Governance Expert

 NCBA CLUSA’s USAID-funded Farmer-to-Farmer program sends American farmers and agribusiness professionals on 2-4 week agricultural development assignments, promoting sustainable growth and agricultural development worldwide.
 Volunteer technical assistance from U.S. farmers, agribusinesses, cooperatives and universities helps smallholder farmers in developing countries improve productivity, access new markets and conserve environmental and natural resources.
 During COVID-19 we have shifted to a hybrid volunteer model that affords US volunteers and in-country volunteers the opportunity to continue to provide technical assistance.
 For more information visit NCBA CLUSA Farmer-to-Farmer.

-NCBA CLUSA is currently seeking 2 (1- US volunteer and 1- volunteer based in Ecuador) qualified Farmer-to-Farmer volunteer candidates for the position of Organizational Governance Expert to support Asociación de Producción Agropecuaria Waylla Kuri de Rukullakta Oro Verde del Pueblo Viejo (ASOPROAKURI) based in Napo, Ecuador.
+NCBA CLUSA is currently seeking 1 qualified Farmer-to-Farmer volunteer candidate based in Ecuador for the position of Organizational Governance Expert to support Asociación de Producción Agropecuaria Waylla Kuri de Rukullakta Oro Verde del Pueblo Viejo (ASOPROAKURI) based in Napo, Ecuador.

 Waylla Kuri members are currently expanding some of their business areas and this includes improving its organizational structure.
 Currently Waylla Kuri has statutes that were created as part of their registration at the Superintendency of Popular and Solidarity Economy (Superintendencia de Economía Popular y Solidaria or SEPS) back in 2015.
 However, Waylla Kuri lacks internal by-laws.
 By-laws are important to minimize risks, control the internal affairs of an organization, solve and avoid conflicts and dictate the way the group must function as well as the roles and responsibilities of its authorities.
 This assignment will focus on the creation of Waylla Kuri’s by-laws to increase membership and trust in board members to develop strong organizational governance.